IxorTalk/ixortalk-iot-client-spring-boot/README.md

 # Maven Dependencies

+This library is published to maven central.
 In order to use the IoT client, you'll need to add the following maven dependencies

 ## Azure